esen-dashyam/SocialMediaMonster/README.md

 https://board.mn/

-However this projected is not finished you may need to logic twice or thrice in order to enter the project.
+However this projected is not finished you may need to login twice or thrice in order to enter the project.

 This is an example access
 # Login